How To Get Into BYU

 While not a formal recommendation for admissions, the BYU AdCom weighs classes differently based on certain factors.
 For example, Honors and AP classes are weighted more heavily than base-level classes.
 Also, BYU is rumored to pay extra attention to foreign language classes.
 Another unofficial motto of the school is, “The world is our campus” and the curriculum and standards emphasize the importance of a global education.
 The BYU Study Abroad Programs are very strong, and over 50% of the student body speaks multiple languages.
 Taking foreign language classes shows the school that you are capable of contributing to this global perspective.

 Where Can I Start?

 We hope you found these tips helpful.
 Applying to college can be a daunting endeavor, but the right coaches and resources can bring confidence, clarity, and expertise to the process.
 We have many different undergrad coaches that can help you with any part of the application process.
-Below are some of our top experts with BYU-specific experience, but you can browse all of them here.
+Below are some of our top undergrad admissions coaches; see all of those with BYU experience here.